bmoussaud/tanzutips/tmc/README-demo-registry-policies.md

 The last message tells us why there is no pod running in the namespace

-in Tanzu Mission Control, the ui give the same message
+in Tanzu Mission Control, the ui provides the same message

 ![ ](img/5.png)